-2020 and earlier Final closeout issued or Notice of Completion issued, program income reports current and approved, and audit requirements met to date c.
-Previous CERF and Public Services grantees may apply for Public Facilities, Housing or Community Project funds if program income reports are current and approved, and audit requirements are met to date.
+2021 and earlier Final closeout issued or Notice of Completion

+Previous CDBG Small Cities Economic Development grantees may apply for Public Facilities, Housing or Community Project funds if the following threshold requirements are met prior to Submission.
+KRS 91A.040 issued, program income reports current and approved, and audit requirements met to date.